Symptoms In Dogs

 Rabies

-Rabies is probably the most well known disease of animals, including dogs.
+Rabies is probably the most well-known disease of animals, including dogs.
 It even includes man.
 Why, they have even made movies about rabies, can you say CUJO.
 Rabies is a very serious illness that attacks the central nervous system and causes encephalitis or infection of the brain.
 The symptoms progress slowly, starting with nervousness, anxiety and isolating.
 Then they will become restless, irritable and extra sensitive to noise and light.
 Next the animal will begin to over salivate and have difficulty swallowing.
 Finally deep labored breathing, paralysis and respiratory failure.
 The animal including humans, will die if not vaccinated.

 When a person is bitten by a suspicious animal, the animal must be quarantined for 10 days to monitor for signs of the disease to determine if the human must go through the rabies vaccinations.
-If the suspected animal is already dead, a autopsy of the brain will determine if the disease is present.
+If the suspected animal is already dead, an autopsy of the brain will determine if the disease is present.
 Rabies vaccine must be started in a series and Immunoglobulins must be given within 10 days of the bite.

 When you get your new family member it is very important, whether they are a puppy or an older dog, to have them checked out by your veterinarian.
 Early detection of any disease is important.
 Some symptoms in dogs will show you the way to a cure if a cure is possible.
 Otherwise humane treatment of your dog can result from early detection.
 But no matter what the age of your pet or the newness of their arrival in your home, you must pay attention in the symptoms in dogs.

 A very frightening health crisis with my paralyzed dog, Isabel happened in the past month.
-I wanted to share with you so maybe you don’t have to go through this with your dog.Isabel Paralyzed Dog 300x291 Paralyzed Dog Saved From Death Due to Chicken Jerky Dog Treats From China
+I wanted to share with you so maybe you don’t have to go through this with your dog.Isabel, Paralyzed Dog

 Isabel became acutely ill.
 The usual dog symptoms of a paralyzed dog and urinary tract infection did not seem to be occurring and she has never been sick with any other symptoms so we were at a loss.
 We watched her closely for about a week and she just didn’t get any better, The main thing we noticed at this time was lack of interest in her walk.
 She was still eating and drinking in fact she was drinking a lot, but not enough to worry us.
 Then she began having diarrhea, of course this is a huge concern because she for sure will get an UTI.
 A dog in diapers can not tolerate having diarrhea without infecting themselves.
 So I did my best to keep her clean and gave her Immodium to stop the diarrhea.